 Minneapolis is surrounded by parks and lakes.
-You only have to walk a max of six blocks to find a park in the city.
+You only have to walk a max of six blocks to find one of 269 parks or 92 hiking trails in the city.
 Some of Minneapolis’s most notable outdoor and nature getaways include Minnehaha Falls (very Instagram-worthy), Theodore Wirth Park, Nicollet Island Park, and the Minnesota Landscape Arboretum.

 Learn more about Minneapolis’s nature and outdoor options here.